-- 1) That the proposed Zoning By-law Amendment Application by Celia Teale on behalf of 1866409 Ontario Limited, 750 Scollard Street in the City of North Bay to rezone the property legally described as Registered Plan No. 78, Lots 256-277, Lots 287-289, Lots 456 to 489, Part of Lot 278, Part of Lavery Street and Part of certain lanes in the City of North Bay, District of Nipissing, from an "Institutional (N)" zone to a "Residential Third Density (R3)" zone, "Residential Fifth Density (R5)" zone and "Residential Multiple Second Density (RM2)" zone be APPROVED; - 2) That the proposed Plan of Subdivision (19 Lots, Subdivision File No. 48T-13101) by Celia Teale on behalf of 1866409 Ontario Limited for the above described lands, shown as Lots 1 to 19 on Schedule "B" attached hereto, be given Draft Approval subject to the conditions in Appendix "A" to the Planning Report prepared by Peter Carello dated May 27, 2013; and - That the proposed Draft Plan of Condominium (17 Units, Standard Condominium, Condominium File No. 48CDM-13102) by Celia Teale on behalf of 1866409 Ontario Limited for the above described lands as shown on Schedule "B" attached hereto, be given Draft Approval subject to the conditions in Appendix "B" to the Planning Report prepared by Peter Carello dated May 27, 2013; - 4) That the proposed Draft Plan of Condominium (12 Units, Vacant Land Condominium, Condominium File No. 48CDM-13102) by Celia Teale on behalf of 1866409 Ontario Limited for the above described lands as shown on Schedule "B" attached hereto, be given Draft Approval subject to the conditions in Appendix "C" to the Planning Report prepared by Peter Carello dated May 27, 2013; and - 5) That the Owner(s) enter into a Subdivision Agreement and a Condominium Agreement with the City of North Bay prior to site development to address lot grading, buffer areas, sediment/erosion control, general drainage considerations, and parkland dedication.."
+- That the proposed Zoning By-law Amendment Application by Celia Teale on behalf of 1866409 Ontario Limited, 750 Scollard Street in the City of North Bay to rezone the property legally described as Registered Plan No. 78, Lots 256-277, Lots 287-289, Lots 456 to 489, Part of Lot 278, Part of Lavery Street and Part of certain lanes in the City of North Bay, District of Nipissing, from an "Institutional (N)" zone to a "Residential Third Density (R3)" zone, "Residential Fifth Density (R5)" zone and "Residential Multiple Second Density (RM2)" zone be APPROVED; - 2) That the proposed Plan of Subdivision (19 Lots, Subdivision File No. 48T-13101) by Celia Teale on behalf of 1866409 Ontario Limited for the above described lands, shown as Lots 1 to 19 on Schedule "B" attached hereto, be given Draft Approval subject to the conditions in Appendix "A" to the Planning Report prepared by Peter Carello dated May 29, 2013; and - 3) That the proposed Draft Plan of Condominium (17 Units, Standard Condominium, Condominium File No. 48CDM-13102) by Celia Teale on behalf of 1866409 Ontario Limited for the above described lands as shown on Schedule "B" attached hereto, be given Draft Approval subject to the conditions in Appendix "B" to the Planning Report prepared by Peter Carello dated May 29, 2013; - 4) That the proposed Draft Phen of Condominium (12 Units, Vacant Land Condominium, Condominium File No. 48CDM-13102) by Celia Teale on behalf of 1866409 Ontario Limited for the above described lands as shown on Schedule "B" attached hereto, be given Draft Approval subject to the conditions in Appendix "C" to the Planning Report prepared by Peter Carello dated May 27, 2013; and 1000 content of the conditions of the condition of the condition of the planning Report prepared by Peter Carello dated May 27, 2013; and 1000 content of the condition of the condition of the condition of the planning Report prepared by Peter Carello dated May 27, 2013; and 1000 content of the condition of the conditio - 5) That the Owner(s) enter into a Subdivision Agreement and a Condominium Agreement with the City of North Bay prior to site development to address lot grading, buffer areas, sediment/erosion control, general drainage considerations, and parkland dedication.."

-Chair
+IED Chair

-INTER OF FFICE
+INTER OFFI CE

 City of North Bay

 MEMO PLANNING SERVICES

-To: Chair and Members, Planning Advisory Committee
+То: Chair and Members, Planning Advisory Committee

-From:

-Peter Carello - Senior Planner, Current Operations
+From: Peter Carello - Senior Planner, Current Operations

-Subject:

-Proposed Zoning By-law Amendment by Celia Teale on behalf of the 1866409 Ontario Limited,

-750 Scollard Street in the City of North Bay
+Subject: Proposed Zoning By-law Amendment by Celia Teale on behalf of the 1866409 Ontario Limited, 750 Scollard Street in the City of North Bay

-Date:

-May 29, 2013
+Date: May 29, 2013